axu2/improved-seam-carving/README.md

 >![ocean](ocean.PNG)

-This was the description of seam carving in an [assignment](https://www.cs.princeton.edu/courses/archive/spring16/cos226/assignments/seamCarving.html) for my Algorithms & Data Structures class.
+This was the description of seam carving in an [assignment](https://www.cs.princeton.edu/courses/archive/spring16/cos226/assignments/seamCarving.html) for my Data Structures class.

 This technique is taught in many CS curriculums, including CS 61B at UC Berkeley and mine.